Clickable Menu by subject

 Public display of affection is not allowed at school or at school sponsored events or trips.

 Students are not allowed to use or visibly possess a cell phone during school hours.
 (7:55 AM - 3:55 PM, including Athletics).
 If a cell phone is heard or seen by a staff member, it will be taken up and not returned for 3 days.
 If any part of that 3 day period falls on the weekend, the phone can be picked up at 4:00 p.m. on Friday and returned to the office at 8:00 a.m. on Monday to complete the disciplinary action.
 After the 3 day period, a parent must pick up the phone in the office.
 A fine of $25 must be paid to pick up the phone and the student will be assigned a one hour SAC.
-Should a phone be taken up, the SIM card or battery may not be removed.
+Should a phone be taken up, neither the SIM card nor battery may not be removed.
 At each coach’s/sponsor’s discretion, students will be allowed to use cell phones while on school trips.
 Students may use cell phones before or after school hours, while at school.
 The MCS phone system may be used in emergency situations.
 Repeated violations of the personal cell phone policy will result in additional disciplinary action.

 Students are not allowed to use or visibly possess iPod/MP3 players, CD players, games, etc., or wear earphones at any time during school hours.
 Tape recorders, palm pilots, calculators, and iPads are allowed for class work only, with teacher approval.